The phone rang, jolting Kat from her sleep.

 “Hello?”
 She repeated adjusting the phone against her ear.

 “Miss Katharine.
 I apologize.
-It is well passed noon, and I thought I would see if you wished to head into town with me?”
+It is almost evening, and I thought I would see if you wished to head into town today?”

-“Oh.”
+“Dang it.”
 Kat yawned and licked her dry lips.
-“No, thank you.
+“No, thanks.
 I think I’ll eat something and try to wake up the rest of the way.
 Did the guards report hearing or seeing anyone suspicious last night?”

 “No. All was quiet on their end, but I will have them on alert today and this evening, if that will put you at ease?”